callum-hart/mono/docs/first_draft.md

 In a word, yes.

 If we view **overrides as mutation** we can look to other languages for guidance.
-Many of which include techniques that **provide a system for changing a value:**
+Many of which include techniques that **provide a system for changing a value**, these include things such as:

 - **Access modifiers** - determine who & how a value can be modified.
 - **Data types** - a value cannot be modified through re-assignment (final in Java / const in ES6).